 Learning English as a second language can be challenging.
 It is our commitment to address the needs of each student for whom English is not their primary language through individualized attention, with appreciation and respect for their culture.
 Rockford’s ELL Program (English Language Learners) provides support to students in grades K-12 on an individual pull-out basis.
 Once the student has been assessed in oral, reading and writing proficiency, an immersion program is implemented.

-The vision of gifted education in the Rockford Public Schools is to provide exemplary differentiated programs and/or services enabling gifted learners to maximize their potential as productive learners.
-The GT Program serves grades K-12 and is staffed by a director and two teacher consultants.
-All department personnel are required to possess a master’s degree in gifted education and work with district personnel to support gifted learners.
+The vision of Advanced Academic education in the Rockford Public Schools is to provide exemplary differentiated programs and/or services enabling gifted learners to maximize their potential as productive learners.
+The Advanced Academic Program serves grades K-12 and is staffed by a director and two teacher consultants.
+All department personnel are required to possess a master’s degree in Advanced education and work with district personnel to support advanced learners.
 An array of gifted-related services and programs are available to students, teachers and parents.

 The literacy philosophy of the Rockford Public Schools is to develop strong readers and writers who successfully interact with the text for in-depth comprehension; are motivated, fluent, and flexible; and choose learning as a lifelong pursuit.
 Our coaches provide support primarily in the elementary setting by facilitating classroom learning labs, demonstrations, collaborative and one-on-one professional support, promoting teacher inquiry, and initiating related professional development.